charud/jsfu/README.md

 ### Automatic Continuation of Async calls ###

 The Automatic Continuation feature replaces the `§` symbol
-with a callback containing any code that comes below the function call.
+with a callback containing any code that appears below the function call.

 It will turn